The color of vaginas varies widely, influenced by genetics, hormonal levels, and individual anatomy.

 Myth 1: All Vaginas Are Pink

 While pink is often portrayed as the standard color, this isn’t true for everyone.
-Factors like genetics and ethnicity contribute significantly to variations in coloration.
+Factors like genetics, ethnicity, and hormone levels contribute significantly to variations in coloration.

 Myth 2: Color Indicates Cleanliness or Health Status

 Many people believe that a specific color indicates cleanliness or health level; however, this isn’t accurate.
-Vaginal health is determined by various factors beyond mere appearance.
+Genital health is determined by various factors beyond mere appearance, including symptoms, comfort, discharge, odor, and medical history.

 Myth 3: Darker Colors Are Unhealthy

-Darker shades do not necessarily indicate poor health; they may simply reflect an individual’s natural pigmentation or hormonal status.
+Darker shades do not necessarily indicate poor health; they may simply reflect an individual’s natural pigmentation, age, or hormonal status.

 Cultural Perspectives on Vaginal Color